open-edge-platform/annflux/README.md

+# [AnnFlux] Annotation flux
-# Research tool for exploring and annotating large datasets with Active Learning
+## A research tool for exploring and annotating large datasets with Active Learning

 This standalone tool provides a basic interface for interacting with large datasets so that they can be explored and annotated efficiently.